hadara/punnsilm/README.md

 # Configuration
 By default punnsilm expects to find a configuration in the file called conf.py which should be located in the same directory as the application itself.
-You can specify other configuration files with the --config option
+You can specify alternate configuration file location with the --config option

 Main configuration file can in turn include other configuration files.